timsch11/torchLt/README.md

-# cuTensor Library
+# cuTensor

-A high-performance tensor computation library implemented in CUDA C++ for GPU acceleration.
+cuTensor is a CUDA-accelerated tensor library designed for high-performance numerical computations.
+It provides a Python interface for tensor operations, leveraging the power of NVIDIA GPUs to perform efficient mathematical operations and automatic differentiation.

 # Note:

 Even though the core library is largely done, some operations (namely matmul) are still buggy which I will address in the future

-Further feature I want to add in the future:
+Further features I want to add in the future:
 - loss functions

-## Overview

-This library provides a robust implementation of tensor operations with automatic differentiation support, making it suitable for deep learning applications.
-The library is built with CUDA to leverage GPU acceleration for compute-intensive operations.

-## Key Features
+## Features

-- GPU-accelerated tensor operations
-- Automatic differentiation by computational graph tracking
-- Dynamic memory management
-- Tensor math operations
-- Common neural network operations:
-    - Activation functions (ReLU, Sigmoid, Tanh)
-    - Weight initialization (Kaiming He, Xavier)

-## Tensor Operations:

-- matrix multiplication (cuBLAS sgemm)
-- addition/subtraction (custom kernels)
-- hadamard product (custom kernel)
-- activation functions (custom kernels)
-- several memory operations like transpose copying (custom kernels)
+- **High Performance**: Utilizes CUDA for GPU acceleration.
+- **Automatic Differentiation**: Supports backpropagation for gradient computation.
+- **Accessible from Python**: Cython bindings make Tensor accessible from python
+- **Flexible Initialization**: Supports Xavier and Kaiming He initialization.
+- **Comprehensive Tensor Operations**: Includes basic arithmetic, activation functions, and more.

-## Requirements
+## Installation

+### Prerequisites

-- CUDA Toolkit
+- NVIDIA CUDA Toolkit
+- Python 3.x
-- C++11 or higher
+- Cython
-- cuBLAS library
+- NumPy

-## Building
+### Building

 Use this PowerShell build script for the python wrapper: